Copyright © 2023 LOCALIIZ | All rights reserved

 Teakha, Shop B, 18 Tai Ping Shan Street, Sheung Wan | (+852) 2858 9185

 A coffee shop brimming with Hong Kong culture, Lof 10 is the perfect example of how modern style blends with the local eccentricities.
 Its logo is shaped like an old neon-lit sign, and it is also engraved on the retro sliding metal door at the entrance.
 The laid-back venue offers a range of flavoured coffees that can also double as an aesthetic Instagram post, such as the flat white ($58) or the swirling matcha in the green tea latte ($58).

 Lof 10, Flat B, 1 U Lam Terrace, Sheung Wan | (+852) 2540 2210

-Oldish, G/F, 53 Tung Street, Sheung Wan | (+852) 2697 3313
+Oldish, 53 Tung Street, Sheung Wan | (+852) 2697 3313

-Green Ginkgo Tea is Hong Kong’s first hand-brew tea bar, with premium tea sourced from Japan and China that can surprise even a tea lover.
-Each pot of tea is brewed by their tea baristas using carefully adjusted techniques according to the types of tea and even the weather conditions.
-You can interact with tea baristas to understand more about tea and let baristas understand your preferences as you go.
+Green Ginkgo Tea is Hong Kong’s first hand-brew tea bar, with premium tea leaves sourced from Japan and China that can surprise even an ardent tea lover.
+Each pot is brewed by their tea baristas using carefully adjusted techniques according to the types of tea and even the weather conditions.
+You can interact with them to understand more about the tea you’re enjoying and ask them to tailor the brews to your preferences as you go.

 Green Ginkgo Tea, 1 Tai Ping Shan Street, Sheung Wan